tbenoit6283/skillet-ACI-A-A/README.md

 - A PBR policy MUST be configured in parallel in the Fabric for your pod with filters on a Service Graph and that Service Graph must be applied to a contract to start redirecting some traffic to our cluster of VM Series.

-- You must have a Multi Pod (2 pod) with "Enable Pod Aware redirection" option checked and a functionnal IP SLA option (icmp) for the heath check in your L4-L7 Policy-Based Redirect configuration for the setup to work as expected
+- You must have a Multi Pod (2 pods) with "Enable Pod Aware redirection" option checked and a functionnal IP SLA option (icmp) for the heath check in your L4-L7 Policy-Based Redirect configuration for the setup to work as expected

 ### This skillet will automate these tasks for you on Panorama :